KARTIKK-1911/Restaurant-Sales-Analysis-/README.md

 - **Graphs & Charts:** Various charts such as bar, line, pie, and area graphs to showcase different perspectives of the sales data.
 - **Pivot Tables & Slicers:** To dynamically filter and summarize sales performance metrics.

-## **How to Use the Dashboard**

-1. **Download the Excel File:**
-   - Clone the repository or download the Excel file directly to your local system.

-2. **Load Your Data:**
-   - You can replace the sample data with your own sales data.
-Ensure that the data is in the same format for the pivot tables and graphs to update automatically.

-3. **Explore the Dashboard:**
-   - Use the slicers and filters to explore various sales trends, performance indicators, and insights.

-4. **Customizable View:**
-   - Feel free to customize the dashboard to fit your specific business needs, whether it's adding more KPIs, graphs, or different filters.

 ## **Project Benefits**

 - **Better Decision-Making:** The dashboard equips restaurant managers with the tools they need to make data-driven decisions that can improve efficiency and boost sales.